Angular memory effect of transmission eigenchannels

-To understand why the angular memory effect is enhanced for high-transmission channels and suppressed for low-transmission channels, we numerically simulate light propagation through two-dimensional (2D) diffusive slabs ($W \gg L \gg l_{\rm t}$).
+To confirm that angular memory effect is enhanced for high-transmission channels and suppressed for low-transmission channels, we numerically simulate light propagation through two-dimensional (2D) diffusive slabs ($W \gg L \gg l_{\rm t}$).
 We calculate the complete field transmission matrix $t$ using the recursive Green's function method \cite{SM}.
-Evaluating the transmission eigenchannels of $t$, we then track the changes of their transmitted wavefronts with the tilt angle of their incident wavefronts.
-The angular correlation function of the transmitted field intensity decays with the tilt angle $\theta$, and its width $\Delta \theta_n$ gives the angular memory-effect range for the $n$-th eigenchannel.
-Fig.~\ref{figure_2}a clearly shows that $\Delta \theta_n$ increases with the transmission eigenvalue $\tau_n$.
-The eigenchannels with transmittance $\tau_n$ above the average value $ \langle \tau_n \rangle$ have larger memory-effect range, while those of $\tau_n < \langle \tau_n \rangle$ have smaller memory-effect range than the random wavefronts.
+Evaluating the transmission eigenchannels of $t$, we calculate the output fields of each eigenchannel with respect to the tilt angle $\theta$ of its incident wavefront.
+The transmitted field is then tilted back by the same angle $\theta$, and its Pearson correlation with the original transmitted field is computed.
+From the field correlation $C^{\rm (E)}_n(\theta)$, the intensity correlation $C_n(\theta) = |C^{\rm (E)}_n(\theta)|^2$ is obtained. $C_n(\theta)$ decays with the tilt angle $\theta$, and its width $\theta_0^{(n)}$ gives the angular memory-effect range for the $n$-th eigenchannel.
+Fig.~\ref{figure2}(a) clearly shows that $ \theta_0^{(n)}$ increases with the transmission eigenvalue $\tau_n$.
+The eigenchannels with transmittance $\tau_n$ above the average value $ \overline{\tau}$ have larger memory-effect range, while those of $\tau_n < \overline{\tau}$ have smaller memory-effect range than the random wavefronts.
+Furthermore, we find that the width $\theta_0^{\rm (h)}$ for high transmission channels is inversely proportional to the effective sample thickness $L_{\rm eff}$ that includes the extrapolation lengths~\cite{SM}.